yusefmosiah/choir-collective/docs/Entry_Glossary.md

 ## Core Concepts

 ### Thread
-A collaborative chat context owned by its co-authors, with associated token balance and message history.
+A shared chat space where people work together.
+Like a group chat that builds value over time through good conversations.
+Technically: A collaborative context with its own token balance and message history.

 ### Co-author
-A participant with ownership rights in a thread, gained through message approval or thread creation.
+Someone who helps guide a thread's growth by voting on new messages.
+Like a curator or editor.
+You become one when your message gets approved.
+Technically: A participant with approval rights in a thread.

 ### Spec (Speculative Response)
-A message submission from a non-co-author, requiring stake and approval.
+A message you submit to join a thread's co-authors.
+Like applying to join a team with a work sample.
+Requires staking tokens to show you're serious.
+Technically: A message submission requiring stake and approval.

+## Token System

+### CHOIR Token
+The platform's native token used for staking and rewards.
+Like energy that flows through the system, rewarding quality and enabling participation.

+### Stake
+Tokens you commit when submitting a spec.
+Like putting down a deposit to show you're serious about contributing quality content.

+### Thread Balance
+Tokens a thread has accumulated over time.
+Like a team's shared resources that grow through good decisions.

+### Treasury
+The system's reserve that funds ongoing rewards.
+Like a community pool that enables sustainable growth.

+## Message Flow

+### Approval
+When all co-authors agree a message should be public.
+The stake gets distributed to approvers as a reward for good judgment.

+### Denial
+When any co-author decides a message isn't right for the thread.
+The stake strengthens the thread itself.

+### Split Decision
+When some approve and others deny.
+Approvers' share goes to Treasury, deniers' share to thread.

+### Prior Reference
+When one thread cites another, creating knowledge connections.
+The referenced thread earns rewards.

+## Team Dynamics

+### Team Formation
+How people naturally gather around valuable threads, sharing in their success.

+### Knowledge Network
+How threads connect to each other through references, building a web of knowledge.

+### Collective Value
+How threads accumulate value that benefits all co-authors, encouraging collaboration.

+### Quality Emergence
+How good content and practices naturally arise without heavy-handed rules.

-## Technical Terms
+## Technical Terms (For Developers)

 ### PDA (Program Derived Address)
-Deterministic Solana account address derived from program and thread data.
+A special Solana account that holds a thread's tokens.

 ### State Transition
-A validated change in system state, such as message approval or co-author addition.
+Any change in the system, like approving a message or adding a co-author.

 ### Content Hash
-Cryptographic hash of message content, stored on Solana for verification.

-## Economic Terms

-### CHOIR Token
-Platform token used for staking, rewards, and governance.

-### Stake
-Tokens locked when submitting a spec message.

-### Thread Balance
-Accumulated tokens from approved messages and specs.

-## Protocol Terms
+A unique fingerprint that verifies message content hasn't changed.

 ### WebSocket Event
-Real-time message for state updates and notifications.
+Real-time updates that keep everyone's view in sync.

 ### State Sync
-Process of ensuring consistency between Solana and Qdrant states.
+Process of keeping all parts of the system consistent.

 ### Optimistic Update
-UI update before blockchain confirmation.
+Showing changes in the UI before blockchain confirmation.

-## Security Terms

-### Thread PDA
-Program-derived address that owns thread tokens.

-### Privacy Level
-Content visibility classification (Public, ThreadOnly, Premium).

-### Front-running Protection
-Mechanisms to prevent transaction ordering exploitation.

-## System Components

-### Solana Program
-On-chain code managing thread ownership and tokens.

-### Qdrant
-Vector database storing message content and embeddings.

-### Chorus Loop
-AI decision-making model for message processing.

-## State Management

-### State Location
-Where different types of state are stored (Solana, Qdrant, Backend, Frontend).

-### State Consistency
-Property of all systems having aligned state representations.

-### Recovery Procedure
-Process for handling state inconsistencies or errors.
+Through these mechanics, Choir creates a space where quality content, valuable interactions, and natural communities can emerge.